 Recommendations: Based on the analysis in this report, improvement in certain domain of services, especially Access, Quality (Adult)/Cultural Sensitivity (Youth), Participation in Treatment Planning and Social Connectedness (Youth) that were shown to be related with “General Satisfaction” could increase the level of positive responses.

 Sohn, Minji, "What Makes People Generally Satisfied with Mental Health Services?
 Findings of 2010 Consumer Satisfaction Survey in Kentucky Community Mental Health Centers" (2011).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 113.